UCSD-SUMS/sums-vue/src/README.md

 # Society of Undergraduate Mathematics Students

 <!-- Insert an `Announcement` component here when applicable -->
-<Announcement>Our mentorship applications are open for both mentors and mentees!  <br />
+<Announcement>Our mentorship applications are open for mentors! <br />
 * Our mentor applications are open to 2nd-5th year undergraduate and graduate students
   * <a href="https://forms.gle/bX6yXwyUMSyvE1pW6" target = "_blank">Mentor Form</a>
-* Our mentee applications are open to 1st-3rd year undergraduate students
-  * <a href="https://forms.gle/PRt1P9Any5SuPTBM9" target = "_blank">Mentee Form</a>

 This program aims to provide a valuable experience in fostering relationships and growing professionally for the academic year.
 </Announcement>